chipsenkbeil/memtable-rs/README.md

   enums that can be used as the data type for a table to enable multiple data types within a table (e.g. `DynamicTable<Cell2<String, bool>>`)
 - **serde**: enables *serde* support on all table & cell implementations
+- **sled**: enables `SledTable`, which provides persistent storage on top of other tables via the sled database
 - **macros**: enables `Table` macro to derive new struct that implements the `Table` trait to be able to store some struct into a dedicated, inmemory table